 Michael Toolis is an Operating Partner of Kinzie Capital Partners and serves on the Board of Chelsea Lighting, a Kinzie portfolio company.

-Michael is an architect and entrepreneur who built VOA and Associates, an international architecture and design practice headquartered in Chicago, from which he retired in 2020.
-The firm designed notable buildings in healthcare, higher education, hospitality, entertainment, and workplace environments with eight offices in the U.S., China, and Brazil.
-Representative clients included Northwestern Memorial Hospital, Google, Lucas Museum of Narrative Art, the Walt Disney Organization, the Chicago Cubs, and Virgin Hotels, in addition to major hotel brands, banks, and corporate entities.
+Michael is an architect and entrepreneur who built VOA Associates, an international architecture and design practice headquartered in Chicago, from which he retired in 2020.
+The firm designed notable buildings in healthcare, higher education, hospitality, entertainment and workplace environments with eight offices in the U.S., China and Brazil.
+Representative clients included Northwestern Memorial Hospital, Google, Lucas Museum of Narrative Art, the Walt Disney Organization, the Chicago Cubs and Virgin Hotels, in addition to major hotel brands, banks and corporate entities.

-As Chairman and CEO, Michael lead the firm in its development of innovative strategies that enabled the continued growth of the firm during the global economic expansion of the past 30 years, overcoming recessions and economic downturns.
-This growth included strategic acquisitions and hires, geographic expansion, and creation of foreign entities.
+As Chairman and CEO of VOA, Michael led the firm in its development of innovative strategies that enabled the continued growth of the firm during the global economic expansion of the past 30 years, overcoming recessions and economic downturns.
+This growth included strategic acquisitions and hires, geographic expansion and creation of foreign entities.
 Under his leadership, VOA gained recognition as one of the leading design firms in the country.
 In 2016, Michael negotiated the strategic sale of VOA to Stantec, a NYSE publicly traded company, and stayed on for four years to integrate and transition the company.

 Michael lives in Chicago with his wife, Theresa, and is an avid golfer with a passion for travel.